 Start with your gut health.
 Remove inflammatory foods from your diet: gluten, dairy, white sugar, processed foods, and chemicals like pesticides and BPA.
 If you’re skeptical about the gluten hype, know that today’s wheat is aggressively hybridized, resulting in a product that our bodies aren’t equipped to process.
 That sets the perfect storm to increase inflammation.
 Try a gut reset.

 Nourish your microbiome!
 Avoid antibiotics if at all possible.
 Learn to boost your immune system naturally, and understand that a healthy gut means a healthy immune system, too.
 Get plenty of fiber-rich foods to nourish your prebiotic bacteria that feed your probiotic bacteria.
 Inulin is a wonderful food source for your gut bacteria.
 It’s rich in foods like artichoke, dandelion greens, and okra.
 Get the resistant starch like green-tipped bananas, potatoes, and banana flour (or potato flour); it feeds your prebiotics too.
 Include fermented foods daily.
 I recommend raw kraut and coconut water kefir for the highest sources.
 Take a probiotic, and rotate between different brands so you get a variety of strains.
-I like Renew Life and Pure Encapsulations, and TerraFlora, high in soil based organisms.
+I like Renew Life and and TerraFlora, high in soil based organisms.
 Read how to boost your beneficial gut microbes here.

 Stress gets a special shout-out because high cortisol increase inflammation in the body.
 Stress can alter your gut function over time.
 Address your stress and learn to support yourself during periods of stress.
 Consider meditation, which is shown to have far reaching effects against stress.
 If you have nagging digestive issues, try stool testing to check for parasites, dysbiosis, SIBO, and pathogenic bacterial overgrowth (get the GI MAP here, 7th down on the menu).
 These infections can be eradicated with certain herbs.